Spivoxity/oxenv-vbox/README.md

 https://spivey.oriel.ox.ac.uk/corner/Making_a_VirtualBox_image for a
-description of the process, and https://spivey.oriel.ox.ac.uk/corner/Installing_the_Oxenv_virtual_appliance for intructions on installing the resulting appliance.
+description of the process, and https://spivey.oriel.ox.ac.uk/corner/Installing_the_Oxenv_virtual_appliance for instructions on installing the resulting appliance.